Technigo/project-library/README.md

 - To create a random book I randomized a book index and loaded the correspoding book.

+- For the search function from the stretch goals, I wanted to compare the search value to each word in each objects values.
+Therefor a created arrays with the words as items, and then used the include method.
+I also made it not case sensetive.

+- Got design outlines from Technigo example

 ### Next step

 If I have time, I will try

-- Adding a search bar from the stretch goals.

 - Making the filters work together, and to apply sorting to the filtered list.